Biscay Bar Association

-The Biscay Bar Association (officially Ilustre Colegio de la Abogacía de Bizkaia, in Spanish, and Bizkaiko Abokatuen Elkargo Ohoretsua, in Basque) is the professional association of lawyers of Biscay.
-It is the professional association of Biscay with which lawyers must be associated in order to practice law.
+The Biscay Bar Association (officially Ilustre Colegio de la Abogacía de Bizkaia, in Spanish, and Bizkaiko Abokatuen Elkargo Ohoretsua, in Basque) is a Spanish public law corporation and professional association that groups, represents, governs and defends the lawyers of Biscay.

-In Spain, in order for lawyers to practice law they must be in possession of the Professional Title of Lawyer and they must also be associated with a professional association of lawyers of Spain.
+It is the professional association in Biscay to which lawyers must be joined in order to practice law.
+Its headquarters are in Bilbao.

-The association
+The institution

 The Biscay Bar Association was founded on July 11, 1838, in the Bilbao City Council by call of Don José Javier de Goytia who was the first Dean of the professional association, for being the oldest lawyer in the town.

-The Biscay Bar Association is the governing body of all the collegiate/associated lawyers in the circumscript of exercise of this professional association (Biscay) and has its headquarters in Bilbao.
-The current dean of the Association is Carlos Fuentenebro Zabala.
+The Biscay Bar Association is the governing body of all the associated lawyers in the circumscript of exercise of this professional association (Biscay) and has its headquarters in Bilbao.
+The current chairperson of the institution is Carlos Fuentenebro.

 In Spain, in order for lawyers to practice law they must be in possession of the Professional Title of Lawyer (Título Profesional de Abogado), to get the title it is necessary to have a bachelor's degree in Law, a master's degree in Law and to pass the State Exam of Lawyers.